 Causes of Swayback Posture

-Several factors may contribute to swayback posture, but the main cause include some combination of the following.
+Several factors may contribute to swayback posture, but the main cause includes some combination of the following.

 Muscle imbalances and weakness